Hannahtersbol/MLOps/reports/README.md

 Evaluations: [this figure](figures/evaluations.png)

 We tracked the same statistics on two experiments.
 In experiment 2 we doubled the learning rate.
-This increased
+This increased the model accuracy by about 6%.
+Comparing the first two images you can see that the accuracy increases at a higher rate with increased learning rate.

 ### Question 15